-Welcome to the 2022 season.
+Welcome to the 2023 season.
 The upcoming season is one that holds a great deal of promise and some huge challenges.
 We have been working hard all summer to get prepared for this season.

 We want to build on our successes from last season.
 Our 7A region is stacked with excellent Cross Country teams.
-Just to give you an idea of how stacked our region is....the teams in our region have won 10 state cross country championships since 2014.
-Our region went 1-2-3 at state on the girls side last year and 2nd and 5th on the boys side.
+Just to give you an idea of how stacked our region is....the teams in our region have won 12 state cross country championships since 2014.
 So we are in the middle of the best cross country in the state of Georgia.